ruby-hacking-guide/ruby-hacking-guide.github.com/README.md

 Thanks to @avsej, we can read this book in EPUB.

-To genearte an EPUB file, you need to install eeepub additionally.
+To generate an EPUB file, you need to install eeepub additionally.

 ```sh
 $ gem install eeepub